CNC

 In the middle I needed to make a 3D printed part to work the microswitch to provide the limit switch.
 All the covers are retained by M6x30mm knurled clamping knobs.

-The motor is a Nema17 running on a TB6600 driver on a 36V PSU with a 5mm GT2 belt on 80/20 tooth pullies.
+The motor is a Nema17 running on a TB6600 driver from a 36V PSU it shares with the Y diver.
+It uses a 5mm GT2 belt on 80/20 tooth pullies.

 I set the switches on the driver module as